kennyfraser/wp-sync-test/_pages/installing-enterprise-edition-1-6/security-and-authentication/enabling-ldap.md

 hide_from_navigation: false
 hide_from_related: true
 ---
+**Disclaimer:** This is an alpha feature and is meant for testing purposes only.

 To provide external user access to DCOS, you can authenticate users that are defined in an LDAP (Lightweight Directory Access Protocol) registry.
 You can then provide users with a single sign-on (SSO), granting them access the authorized services in your DCOS datacenter.

 When a user logs in and provides an LDAP user name and password, that information is used to connect to an LDAP server and authenticate a user.
 If successful, the DCOS authentication issues a session credential with the user's distinguished name.